khaledk2/leb-beta/docs/installation/egp.rst

         * Here, the 'stop_server' script is called to safely stop the running database server. 'start_server' is called to start the running database server.

-* To apply a system configuration change, the database server and application must be restarted using the following commands.
+* To apply a system configuration change, the database server and application must be restarted using the following commands:

   ::